An image of an eviction notice being put on a door.

 Things to consider

-There are a few other things that are worth considering when going down the route of wanting to evict your tenants without having protected their deposit in a deposit protection scheme.
+There are a few other things that are worth considering when you’re looking at how to evict a tenant if the deposit is not protected in a deposit protection scheme.
 For example:

 Seek legal guidance